 Since its founding in 1970 by former New York City Ballet principal dancer Yvonne Mounsey, and Royal Ballet’s Rosemary Valaire, Westside Ballet of Santa Monica has introduced thousands of local families to the art of ballet.
 For decades, Cub Scout, Brownie and Girl Scout troops have been given the opportunity to attend ballet performances with the help of special discounted tickets.
 The illustration below is a thank-you note from a young Scout.

-According to Executive Director Allegra Clegg, engaging with the community is a priority for Westside.
-“We offer a free ‘Dance Talks’ enrichment series throughout the year in which guest lecturers give informal talks on the many attributes of dance in a child’s life.
-Since our inception, we have offered affordable performances and donated thousands of tickets to deserving community organizations In 2019, we were pleased to announce a new partnership with the Boys and Girls Club in Santa Monica where we are now offering ballet class as part of their after school program.”
+Executive Director Allegra Clegg says engaging with the community is a priority for Westside.
+Amongst other initiatives, “We offer a free ‘Dance Talks’ enrichment series throughout the year in which guest lecturers give informal talks on the many attributes of dance in a child’s life.
+Since our inception, we have offered affordable performances and donated thousands of tickets to deserving community organizations.
+In 2019, we were pleased to announce a new partnership with the Boys and Girls Club in Santa Monica where we are now offering ballet class as part of their after school program.”

 Abbreviated Performances for Elementary School Students